AbnerDiniz90/AbnerDiniz90/README.md

 ## Hi there, I'm Abner! ✨

+- Computer Engineer Student at the Federal University of Sao Paulo - UNIFESP
-- Software Developer with a passion for data analysis and visualization.
+- Passion for data analysis, visualization and machine learning.
 - Skilled in Python, MySQL, JavaScript, and data manipulation libraries like Pandas and Numpy.
 - Enthusiastic about creating insightful data visualizations using Matplotlib.